Combinatorial knot Floer homology and cyclic double branched covers: Invariance of Knot Floer Homology

 \subsection{Commutation}

-Let $\t G$ be a Heegaard diagram for $\t K$, and let $\t H$ be the Heegaard diagram obtained by commuting two columns.
+Let $\t G$ be a Heegaard diagram for $\t K$, and let $\t H$ be the Heegaard diagram obtained by commutation.

 We define a Heegaard diagram $E$ associated to the specific commutation, consisting of two $n\times n$ grids where the opposite sides of each grid are identified.
-The $X$ and $O$ decorations in the right grid are the same as for the knot $K$ itself, in the left grid we just interchange decorations of the two columns where we want to make the commutation move.
+The $X$ and $O$ decorations in the right grid are the same as the decorations for $G$, in the left grid we just interchange decorations of the two columns where we want to make the commutation move.
+See Fig.~\ref{pentagon}.
 Let $\t \beta^i_j$ denote the vertical arcs in the Heegaard diagram for $i = 0, 1$ and $j= 0, \dots, n-1$.
 For the horizontal arcs, we denote by $\t \alpha^i_j$ the arc which has intersection with $\t \beta^i_0$.

-Let the set of generators $\mathcal{S}_E$ be the set of unordered $2n$-tuples $\x$ of intersection points between $\t \alpha^i_j$ and $\t \beta^i_j$ for $i= 0, 1$ and $j= 0, \dots, n-1 $, such that each of $\t \alpha^i_j$ and $\t \beta^i_j$ has exactly one component of $\x$.
+Let the set of generators $\S(E)$ be the set of unordered $2n$-tuples $\x$ of intersection points between $\t \alpha^i_j$ and $\t \beta^i_j$ for $i= 0, 1$ and $j= 0, \dots, n-1 $, such that each of $\t \alpha^i_j$ and $\t \beta^i_j$ has exactly one component of $\x$.

-Define the set of allowed regions $\mathcal{R}_E$ to be the set of topological rectangles whose upper and lower edges are parts of $\t \alpha^i_j$ and whose left and right edges are parts of $\t \beta^i_j$.
+Define the set of allowed regions $\RR(E)$ to be the set of rectangles that are topological disks and whose upper and lower edges are arcs in $\alpha$-circles and whose left and right edges are arcs of $\beta$-circles.

-Let $C(E)$ be the $\Z_2$ vector space generated by $\S(E)$.
-Define a differential $\partial_E$ on $E$ by considering the coefficient of $\y$ in $\partial_E \x$ nonzero if and only if $\x, \y \in \mathcal{S}_E$ agree along all but two vertical circles and there is a rectangle $R \in \mathcal{R}_E$ whose lower-left and upper-right corners are in $\x$ and whose lower-right and upper-left corners are in $\y$, and which does not contain any $X$, $O$, or components of $\x$ in its interior.
-See Figure~\ref{newgrid}.
+Let $C(E)$ be the free $\Z$-module generated by $\S(E)$.
+Given $\x, \y \in \S(E)$ such that they agree along all but two vertical circles, let $Rect_E(\x,\y)$ denote the set of rectangles $R \in \RR(E)$ whose lower-left and upper-right corners are in $\x$ and whose lower-right and upper-left corners are in $\y$, and which does not contain any $X$, $O$, or components of $\x$ in its interior.
+Define the differential $\partial_E$ on $C(E)$ as follows: